 Personal information we collect

-The main types of personal information we collect includes names, contact and address details and job titles.
+The main types of personal information we collect includes names, contact and address details, university courses you are undertaking and job titles.
 In order to provide our services, we may also collect other personal information such as bank account details and tax file numbers.
 It may be necessary in some circumstances for Dūcere to collect sensitive information about you, for example, your professional memberships, criminal record or health information.
 We will only collect sensitive information as permitted under the Privacy Act.

 How we collect personal information